buddycloud/webclient/README.bubbling.md

 -   2nd: channels with unread replies (replies to my posts)
 -   3rd: channels with unread private messages (did someone try to contact me?)
 -   4th: channels with unread channel posts (users check back regularly for new posts - make this easy)
--   5th: activity (which channels did you most recently read/who did you message most recently?) eg: if you read a channel, it drops down to the bottom of the list of unread channels.
+-   5th: channels I visited more often this week
+-   6th: most active channels this week
+-   7th: alphabetical order

 Note: an account that was read and no longer has unread posts, @replies or personal messages stays in the previous list order until the user